whitemask-1/nodejs-k8s-eks-starter/README.md

 cp ../project-2-cicd-pipeline/Dockerfile .
 ```

 # Project 3: Kubernetes Container Orchestration

+---

+## 📸 Screenshots

+Add your deployment and AWS Console screenshots to the `screenshots/` folder.
+Include:
+- EKS cluster and node group status
+- ECR repository with your image
+- Running pods and services in Kubernetes
+- Application running in browser (if possible)

+---

 Learn to run your web application on Kubernetes for scalability and reliability.